-SLE-ANTEXT30 - Extended antenna with 30 feet of cable

-SLE-ANTEXT50 - Extended antenna with 50 feet of cable
+SLE-ANTEXT30 - Extended antenna with 30 feet of cable SLE-ANTEXT50 - Extended antenna with 50 feet of cable

-SLE-ANTEXT75 - Extended antenna with 75 feet of cable

-(Any suitable external cellular antenna is permitted by UL).
+SLE-ANTEXT75 - Extended antenna with 75 feet of cable (Any suitable external cellular antenna is permitted by UL).
 Always follow the manufacturer's installation instructions.
 Note: Antennas are not Listed by UL.
-For LTE radios where an External Antenna needs to be installed outside of the room in which the radio is installed (maximum 30 meters (98 feet) in Residential applications), please use RF Transmitter Board
+For LTE radios where an External Antenna needs to be installed outside of the room in which the radio is installed (maximum 30 meters (98 feet) in Residential applica-RF Transmitter tions). please use Board 9SLELTEEXAPSLD available from our Customer Ser-Department, if not provided.
+9SLELTEEXAPSLD is identified by "two red dots" located on the lower right corner of the board.
+See WI2239 included with the 9SLELTEEXAPSLD for the simple installation procedure.